kwisatzheadache/learning_macros_in_elixir/README.md

 Like the name says, I need to learn how to write macros.
 I'm going to start with the sensor/morphology issue from my nn project.
 I need a bit of code that will receive the name of a sensor, and call a function Sensor.name....
 Pretty simple stuff.
 Let's see how it goes.

+First macro is `Sensor.type`, which receives the `sensor_name` and inserts it into the AST for the `Sensor` module, such that `Sensor.sensor_name` is called.
+If `sensor_name` is not an atom, an error message is thrown.
 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed